 “Molly was the reason I started the Charity…when she died, I just knew I needed to help other children like her.
 Knowing we have made the dark days brighter for thousands of young people is what drives me and the Charity forwards.”

-Rachel Ollerenshaw and her husband, Tim set up Molly Ollys not long after their daughter, Molly died from a rare kidney cancer.
-Ten years ago this month, the Charity was officially registered and for such a small charity of only three staff and eight regular volunteers, it certainly punches above its weight.
+Rachel and her husband, Tim set up Molly Ollys not long after their daughter, Molly died from a rare kidney cancer.
+Ten years ago in January 2012, we were officially registered as a charity and for such a small one of only four staff and eight regular volunteers, we certainly punch above our weight.

-The Charity emotionally supports children between 0 and 18 who have life-threatening illnesses.
-It does that through its Olly The Brave therapeutic soft toy and award-winning books, as well as donating wishes to children who are facing unimaginable challenges.
+We emotionally support children between 0 and 18 who have life-threatening illnesses.
+We do that through our Olly The Brave therapeutic soft toy and award-winning books, as well as donating wishes to children who are facing unimaginable challenges.